 - Provision for flushing of drip lines is required

-- Filtration required to prevent blockage of emitters
+- Filtration is required to prevent blockage of emitters

 - Robust drip supply lines to resist crushing by growing roots

-- Rigorous maintenance program to facilitate longevity of the system
+- Rigorous maintenance program to facilitate the longevity of the system

 Tree watering wells and trenches